codesport/php-rest-api/README.md

 6. ***Best Practice:*** Added [`.travis.yml`](https://github.com/codesport/php-rest-api/blob/php-class-updates/.travis.yml/) (i.e., travis-ci configuration file) to automate unit testing

-## Continuous Integration (CI)
+## Continuous Integration Tools

 Some of the most interesting updates are the use of continous integration tools.
 Here are they are:

-   **Continuous Integration (CI):** a software development workflow which automates build creation and code testing.
+* **Continuous Integration (CI):** a software development workflow which automates build creation and code testing.

-   **PHPUnit:** testing of object oriented PHP code.
+* **PHPUnit:** testing of object oriented PHP code.
 All method tests and expected results are manual specified in a test file ending in `Test.php`

-   **Travis CI:** at the most basic level, it tests your under various deployment environments.
+* **Travis CI:** at the most basic level, it tests your under various deployment environments.
 It then alerts developers of bugs, quality issues, and failures.

-    **Better Code Hub:** a CI tool that checks your GitHub codebase against 10 engineering guidelines devised by the authority in software quality, Software Improvement Group.
+* **Better Code Hub:** a CI tool that checks your GitHub codebase against 10 engineering guidelines devised by the authority in software quality, Software Improvement Group.

 # Authorship and Credits